ethaniccc/Mockingbird/README.md

     * Consistency Detection (may sometimes false?)
     * Speed Detection
 * Reach
-    * ReachA: Uses ray tracing to get the distance from the damager to the target.
-This check will not work for mobile players.
+    * ReachA: Uses ray tracing and location history to get the distance from the damager to the target.
+This check will **most likely** not work for mobile players.
     * ReachB: Uses XZ location distance to check the distance between two players.
-    This is inefficent and is only intended for use to make a reach check with mobile players using reach.
+    This is inefficient and is only intended for a reach check with mobile players.
 * MultiAura
 * Toolbox Killaura
     * Also a NoSwing check :p